gophercoders/website/content/lessons/KS2/lower/variables.md

 cd hellobob
 {{< /hilight >}}

-Now you need to start you editor, either Atom or LiteIDE
+Now you need to start your editor, either Atom or LiteIDE

 {{% panelPrimaryTitle title="On Linux, Windows and MacOS X" %}}
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}